siva-sundar/the-frontend-interview/README.md

 13. How would you track the Framework errors in an application ?

 14. What features do you consider before deploying an application in production like minification, uglify, route splitting... ?

+15. Implement a function which `deep clones an Object or an Array of Objects`.